Reviewed by Prof. Dr. Fuat Yuksel.

 But, Why Is It So Hard To Get Rid Of Saddlebags?

-Those who have been trying to get rid of saddlebags sometimes feel desperate because of lack of change in their bodies even after rigorous diet and exercises.
-Due to the nature of saddlebags, it’s hard to get rid of it.
+Those who have been trying to get rid of saddlebags sometimes feel desperate because of a lack of change in their bodies even after a rigorous diet and exercise.
+Due to the nature of saddlebags, it’s hard to get rid of them.
 Saddlebag fat is a form of fibrous fat, where the once fluffy fat secretes “fibres” to toughen and harden the fat up.
 Since the fibres hold the fat in place, it becomes difficult for the body to burn it.

 How To Get Rid Of Saddlebags Without Surgery?

 There are more than a few ways by which you can try getting rid of your saddlebags.
-Let’s take a look at them.
+Let’s find out how to get rid of saddlebags through non-surgical treatments:

 Consider doing squats, lunges, Pilates, yoga, burpees, leg Lifts (do the left leg and right leg) and bent-knee reverse hip (using a Swiss ball).
 You can also do fire hydrants, where first you get down on your hands and knees.
 With the left knee bent, raise the right leg out, return to the starting position and then do it with the right knee bent.